Sjeiti/TinySort/jsdoc/main.md

 TinySort is a small script that sorts HTMLElements.
 It sorts by text- or attribute value, or by that of one of it's children.
 The examples below should help getting you on your way.

-For those interested: there is a [unit/regression test here](test/unit).

 If you find a bug, have a feature request or a code improvement you can [file them here](https://github.com/Sjeiti/TinySort/issues).
 Please [provide code examples](http://jsfiddle.net/) where applicable.</small>

 <div class="alert alert-warning" role="alert"><p>TinySort used to be a jQuery plugin but was rewritten to remove the jQuery dependency.
-The original functionality is still there but some changes have been made, notably to the parameters.</p></div>
+It is now smaller *and* faster.
+Functionality is the same but changes have been made to the parameters and options.</p></div>

 ## usage